-At times when you plug your iPad into a computer for the first time, the USB port might not recognize it.
+At times when you plug your iPad into a computer or a Mac for the first time, the USB port might not recognize it.
 In such a case, you need to switch to a different USB port.
 Try changing the USB ports and see if it helps.

-Cables can get worn out overtime and stop charging your device securely.
-There are very few cables that are able to retain their top functionality for long.
+Cables can worn out over time and stop charging your device securely.
+There are very few cables that can retain their top functionality for long.
 Hence, try using a different cable to see if it’s able to charge your device.